aspynect/aspyn.gay/blog/12-07_syntax_highlighting/12-07_syntax_highlighting.md

 victory! well, almost.

 ### 03 - clipboard inspection
 after i had done all of this process, [mary](https://github.com/mary-ext) suggested that it could be possible to "make a thing that listens to the paste event and grabs the text/html copy of the clipboard". in response to this, [my girlfriend](https://github.com/char) sent [clipboard inspector](https://evercoder.github.io/clipboard-inspector/) and [clipboard viewer](https://tools.simonwillison.net/clipboard-viewer), two tools that did exactly that. these could entirely skip the intermediaries of the doc and the converters, allowing me to simply copy the html out of the clipboard.
+The only extra effort it required is removing the two divs that the code is inside.

 this yielded a much simpler and faster process, and one that gave seemingly much more concise html:
 ```html